 If an applicant is sponsored by a government, agency, or organization, he or she must submit an official award letter addressed to Youngstown State University.
 The letter must state in U.S. dollars the amount awarded annually and provide complete billing instructions.

-Students may submit photocopy of Affidavit of Financial Support Form and original Bank Statements, however, students must bring their original Bank Statements to the International Programs Office for verification within their first semester of enrollment.
+Students may submit scanned copy of signed Affidavit of Financial Support Form and original Bank Statements, however, students must bring their original Bank Statements to the International Programs Office for verification upon arrival.

 Normally, applicants will need documentation to prove to the U.S. consulate officials that they have sufficient funds and should retain official copies of all financial documents for this purpose.
 Students from certain countries may encounter difficulties when transferring funds from their country to the United States; therefore, it is important for students to be familiar with home government money exchange regulations to ensure the necessary funds are available at the beginning of each quarter and at regular intervals throughout their stay in the United States.
 Students should plan to bring enough money to the United States to cover initial university fees and living costs.